cockroachdb/docs/v21.1/explain.md

  Detail | Description
 -----------|-------------
-Global properties | The `distribution` and `vectorized` properties apply to the entire statement plan.
+Global properties | Properties that apply to the entire query plan.
+Global properties include `distribution` and `vectorized`.
 Statement plan tree | A tree representation of the hierarchy of the statement plan.
 Node details | The properties, columns, and ordering details for the current statement plan node in the tree.
 Number of rows | The number of rows affected by the query.